plmday/Kiwi/README.md

 Except the target block, any Kiwi block can be indented by simply inserting multiple spaces of two before the whole block, including the markup symbols.
-Up to six indentation levels are supported.
+Up to six indentation levels (including no indentation) are supported.

 ###2.10.
 Kiwi Text